 Remapping an existing Alias to a different PowerShell cmdlet can be done using the Set-Alias cmdlet as shown in the example below:

 Set-Alias Disp Get-ChildItem

-Microsoft has not developed a separate cmdlet to remove PowerShell Aliases, but you can use the Remove-Item cmdlet, which is also used for other purposes.
-What you need to do is set PowerShell context to “alias:” as shown in the following command:
+Microsoft has not developed a separate cmdlet to remove PowerShell Aliases, but you can use the Remove-Item cmdlet, which has multiple applications.
+You will need to set PowerShell context to “alias:” as shown in the following command:

-If you wish to remove all Aliases from PowerShell profile, simply execute a “Remove-Item Alias:*” command.
+If you wish to remove all Aliases from the PowerShell profile, simply execute a “Remove-Item Alias:*” command.

 Using Powershell Aliases has its benefits but there are also some potential aliasing issues to be aware of:

 - Avoid adding too many aliases to your profile to prevent confusion.
 If you add too many aliases, then you run into the same problem you had previously of not being able to remember all of your most-used cmdlets.

 - Aliasing long, multi-command strings will cause the command to fail.
 Reserve your PowerShell aliases for only single commands or cmdlets.